potmat/homebridge-google-nest-sdm/README.md

 **Q**: I'm having problems getting through the getting started guide and getting the config values.
 Can you help?

 **A**: Probably not.
 Having a day job and family I don't have much time to help with this.
 The Nest plugin for Home Assistant uses much the same process (don't forget the ["ONE IMPORTANT DIFFERENCE"](https://github.com/potmat/homebridge-google-nest-sdm#where-do-the-config-values-come-from) section above).
 It has an [illustrated guide](https://www.home-assistant.io/integrations/nest/) that you may find helpful.
-You can also try reaching out to others on [Discord](https://discord.gg/kqNCe2D) or [Reddit](https://www.reddit.com/r/homebridge/), some people there may be able to help.
+You can also try reaching out to others in [Discussions](https://github.com/potmat/homebridge-google-nest-sdm/discussions), on [Discord](https://discord.gg/kqNCe2D), or [Reddit](https://www.reddit.com/r/homebridge/), some people there may be able to help.

 **Q**: Do I really have to pay $5 to use the API?